mahimac2006/DARPA-Challenge-Contributions/README.md

 ### Phase 1: Initial Prompt & Understanding the Task

-My first prompt to the LLM:
+My first prompt to the LLM (I used the Opus 4.6 model on Cursor):
 > For this challenge, focus on the following Linux kernel modules:
 > - netfilter
 > - io_uring